abhilashnadesan/Daily-Customer-Sales-in-Fastfood/README.md

 # Daily Fastfood Sales Analysis

-A data pipeline to analyze daily fast-food customer sales, generate insights, and visualize trends using Python, SQLite, and Jupyter.
+“The project uses fast food sales data to analyze customer behavior by time of day, gender, and item popularity.
+It helps a fast food chain understand peak sales hours, best-selling items, and preferred order types for each demographic segment.”

 ## How to Run
 1. Clone the repo